 The key differences between these 3 switches are a lot more than that of the mentioned heading above.
 The contrasts exist based on construction, terminals, controlling location, and applications of these switches individually.

 A one-way switch can be controlled from a single location, while a multiple-way switch can be controlled from multiple locations.
-Over years after origination, nothing much has changed or upgraded in the working procedures of the switch.
+Over years after its origination, nothing much has changed or upgraded in the working procedures of the switch.

 Single-way and multiple-way switches can be looked similar to each other through their switch covers post-installation.
 Different styles of switches are applied, but this sort of variation has nothing to do with the working principles and wiring of the switches.